The newspaper writes, citing the hospital in Treviso, that Vonn underwent surgery this afternoon for a fracture in her already-injured left leg.

 Vonn's recovery has been dramatic.
 Her Olympic dream seemed to be in tatters after her crash in the final downhill race before the Olympics, in Crans-Montana, just over a week ago.

-Afterwards, it was determined that Vonn had torn one of her cruciate ligaments.
+Afterwards, it was determined that a cruciate ligament in Vonn's left knee was torn.
 Despite this, she chose to compete in the Olympics - a decision that was ruled out by medical experts.

-"A misstep can have significantly greater consequences than for a person with an intact cruciate ligament," wrote Matilda Lundblad, a sports physician and researcher, in a text message to TT this week.
+"A misstep can have significantly greater consequences than for someone with an intact cruciate ligament," wrote Matilda Lundblad, sports physician and researcher, in a text message to TT this week.

 Lindsey Vonn's career has been as successful as it has been plagued by injuries.
 She retired in 2019 but made a comeback last season after knee surgery.

-Championship achievements: Olympic gold in downhill in 2010, World Cup gold in downhill and in super-G in 2009, two Olympic bronzes, three World Cup silvers, three World Cup bronzes.
+Championship achievements: Olympic gold in downhill in 2010, World Cup titles in downhill and in super-G in 2009, two Olympic bronzes, three World Cup silvers, three World Cup bronzes.

 Alpine World Cup victories: 84.